Faithful-Resource-Pack/Docs/pages/mods/add-textures-commands.md

 ```shell
   $ git clone <git url>
 ```
-> Note: If the mod repository is not in the [Compliance Mods Organization](https://github.com/Faithful-Mods), check this [file](https://github.com/Faithful-Resource-Pack/JSON/blob/main/mods/mods.json) to see where is the repository located.
+> Note: If the mod repository is not in the [Faithful Mods Organization](https://github.com/Faithful-Mods), check this [file](https://github.com/Faithful-Resource-Pack/JSON/blob/main/mods/mods.json) to see where is the repository located.

 2. Change your local branch to the one you wants to add changes:
 ```shell